 At the moment it is difficult to get an overall view of the level and structure of public investment in Croatia.
 This state of affairs is the result of the lack of existence of an overall strategy or programme for public investment.
-Such a programme ought to contain: 1. a long-term strategy for public investing with key participants (institutions) in the process of public investment, 2. an explanation of how a public investment programme fits in with the aims of the macroeconomic policy of the country and 3. a planned level of expenditure per sector and the structure of expenditures within a sector, sources of financing and so on.
+Such a programme ought to contain: 1. a long-term strategy for public investing with key participants (institutions) in the process of public investment, 2. an explanation of how a public investment programme fits in with the aims of the macroeconomic policy of the country and 3. a planned level of expenditures within a sector, sources of financing and so on.
 A programme of public investment should include all projects that have a direct impact on the national Budget, from which capital projects are financed.